-Our audit procedures included, among others, obtaining the financial models prepared by the Company to assess the recoverability of the deferred tax assets and the supporting documentation used as the basis for their preparation.
-We reviewed the financial models obtained, including the consistency of the pre-tax income projected for the coming years with the data for the current year.
-Also, we analysed the reversal periods foreseen for the temporary differences recognised in the balance sheet and involved our internal tax experts in analysing the estimate of income tax for the since the preparation of these models requires a significant level of judgement, basically in connection with the projections of future business performance and the reversal periods foreseen for the temporary differences recognised, which affect the estimate of the recoverability of the deferred and other tax assets recognised in the balance sheet.
+In addition, we performed substantive tests based on the obtainment of the financial models prepared by the Company to assess the recoverability of the deferred tax assets and the supporting documentation used as the basis for their preparation.
+We reviewed the financial models obtained, analysing, among other matters, the consistency of the pre-tax profits projected for the coming years with historical and actual data for the current year.
+Also, we analysed the estimated reversal periods for the temporary differences recognised in the balance sheet and involved our internal tax experts in analysing the estimates affecting income tax for the current year.